 In terms of my project, it was necessary for me to reach the (higher) west top.
 This I achieved on a very windy, cold but clear day in July 2016.

 So what was this project?
 The aim was to climb the highest volcano on each of the seven continents.
 As far as my researches could tell only ten or so people had ever achieved this aim before me.
-This blog has details of all of the climbs (other than the first, Kilimanjaro in February 2014).
+This blog has details of all of the climbs (other than the first, Kilimanjaro in February 2014, where there is just a brief blog).
 I achieved my objective in January 2017 with an ascent of Mount Sidley in one of the remotest parts of the world, Marie Byrd Land in Antarctica.
 So I am the first British man to complete the volcanic seven summits (and possibly the first Briton).
 There are links to the climbs in the tables below.

 A list of those who have climbed all of the volcanoes can be found here.